 1. Black Households Earn Less Income

 White households earned a median income of $61,200 compared to $35,500 for black peers.
 Their homes may earn less income than white families because more of their jobs pay wages closer to the minimum wage level.
-Earning less income means reduced abilities to expand wealth through more significant savings, paying off debt, and investing money.
+Earning less income means reduced abilities to expand wealth through more significant savings, debt repayment, and money investment.

 Fewer blacks are visibly participating in the highest-paid professional jobs despite completing higher education levels.
 For example, some of the best-paying jobs are in the finance industry, specifically banking, credit, securities, and insurance.
 However, women and minorities are less likely to be hired as professionals or managers.
 According to this report, the African Americans’ participation is highest (7%) in banking and credit areas while lowest in securities at 4.4%, which is typically more financially lucrative according to this report.